 The Company's limestone deposits at Catedral and Cal Norte contain high grade limestone which, when calcined, can produce lime that the Company's management believes will qualify for use by the Chilean mining industry.
-The Company will to continue its efforts to become a supplier of lime to the Chilean copper industry, it also strengthens the Company's position as it reviews alternative strategies for the sale, joint venture or spin-off of the Catedral/Rino and Cal Norte limestone properties.
+While the changing economic situation will enable the Company to continue its efforts to become a supplier of lime to the Chilean copper industry, it also strengthens the Company's position as it reviews alternative strategies for the sale, joint venture or spin-off of the Catedral/Rino and Cal Norte limestone properties.

-As at June 30, 2019, the Company had contributed a cumulative total of \$4,080 (2018 - \$4,080) to finance a drilling program on Catedral/Rino and complete a preliminary feasibility study for the construction of a 1,320 ton per day capacity cement manufacturing facility on the project as well as a preliminary feasibility study for construction of a 600 ton per day lime kiln on the Catedral property.
+As at December 31, 2019, the Company had contributed a cumulative total of \$4,080 (2018 - \$4,080) to finance a drilling program on Catedral/Rino and complete a preliminary feasibility study for the construction of a 1,320 ton per day capacity cement manufacturing facility on the project as well as a preliminary feasibility study for construction of a 600 ton per day lime kiln on the Catedral property.
 During prior years the Company had written off \$4,080 in mining properties and exploration costs relating to Catedral/Rino.

-As at June 30, 2019, the Company had contributed a cumulative total of \$1,556 (2018 - \$1,556) to Cal Norte, to finance a bankable feasibility study on the project, environmental permitting, and further mine development.
+As at December 31, 2019, the Company had contributed a cumulative total of \$1,556 (2018 - \$1,556) to Cal Norte, to finance a bankable feasibility study on the project, environmental permitting, and further mine development.
 Although the Company has incurred sufficient exploration expenditures to maintain the Cal Norte property in good standing, the Company expensed this \$1,566 in prior years as it focused its efforts on the Pimenton gold mine.